semilimes/nodered-publicapi-connector/README.md

 This Node-RED package lets you extend your semilimes experience with automation and IoT capabilities, such as the implementation of auto replies, booking flows, control dashboards or message-based interfaces, all exposed through your semilimes app.

+> **Important Note**: the current version (0.10.1) contains a new set of nodes (semilimesAPI section), while leaving the old nodes for backwards compatibility (semilimesAPI_deprecated section), to let current users transition their existing flows to the new node set.
+> The next release (1.0.0) will permanently remove all the deprecated nodes, so make sure you have completed the transition before further update this package.

 [Github project](https://github.com/semilimes/nodered-publicapi-connector)

 [Official semilimes API Documentation](https://www.semilimes.com/developers/)